June 23, 2021 The Vein Institute

 • Manage diabetes: Keep your blood sugar under control to promote faster healing.

-• Wear compression stocking: medical-grade compression stockings are specifically designed to prevent blood from pooling in the lower legs.
+• Wear compression stocking: medical-grade compression stockings are specifically designed to prevent blood pooling in the lower legs.
+These stockings work by activating the muscles and squeezing the veins, helping blood get to the heart.

-• Treat your varicose veins: if a venous ulcer has developed due to varicose veins, or if varicose veins are present and you are concerned about ulcers, then treatment is required.
-Unfortunately with varicose veins, although the symptoms can be managed, treatment is required to remove the damaged vein.
+• Treat your varicose veins: if a venous ulcer has developed due to varicose veins, you will need treatment.
+Unfortunately with varicose veins, although the symptoms can be managed, you’ll need treatment to seal the problem vein.
 Non-surgical, walk-in walk-out options such as Endovenous Laser are a safe and highly effective way to treat varicose veins.
 Find out more: Varicose Vein Treatments.

 To read more about managing the symptoms of varicose veins: Non-Medical options for varicose veins.